python/mypy/docs/source/class_basics.rst

 * Mypy does not understand dynamically-computed metaclasses, such as ``class A(metaclass=f()): ...``
 * Mypy does not and cannot understand arbitrary metaclass code.
-Precise support for metaclasses requires writing a mypy plugin.
 * Mypy only recognizes classes are subclasses of `type` as potential metaclasses.
 * Inner class ``__metaclass__`` are not supported yet.